fleetdm/fleet/docs/Deploying/Server-Installation.md

 ### Setting up a host

-Acquiring a CentOS host to use for this guide is largely an exercise for the reader.
-If you don't have a CentOS host readily available, feel free to use [Vagrant](https://www.vagrantup.com/).
+If you don't have a CentOS host readily available, Fleet recommends using [Vagrant](https://www.vagrantup.com/) for this guide.

 To install vagrant on a mac run `brew install vagrant`.
 To install vagrant on a pc [download it here](https://developer.hashicorp.com/vagrant/downloads).
 To install Vagrant on Linux [follow these instructions](https://developer.hashicorp.com/vagrant/downloads).